-Although, Jobos is known primarily as a surfing beach, there is a small protected cove area good for snorkeling.
+Although Jobos is known primarily as a surfing beach, there is a small protected cove area good for snorkeling, safest during summer months since the water gets too rough and deeper during the winter months.
 Snorkelers will see a variety of coral and fish, where the water is warm, clear and shallow along the rocks near the shore on the cove.
-This is the only spot recommended for snorkeling due to safety.
+This is the only spot recommended for snorkeling.

-Small children and beginner snorkelers are advised to only snorkel on the rocky area of shallows along the cove, no farther than 15-20 feet offshore where the water is calmest during summer months.
-It is not advised to snorkel during winter – early spring months when the waves are higher and the current gets stronger and more dangerous.
+Safety at Jobos Beach: Small children and beginner snorkelers are advised to only snorkel on the rocky area of shallows along the cove, no farther than 15-20 feet offshore where the water is calmest during summer months.
+It is not advised to snorkel during winter-early spring months when the waves are higher and the current gets stronger and more dangerous.
 Depending on the weather conditions, it may not be safe to snorkel since the current is very tricky.
 If you’re not an experienced snorkeler or swimmer, please don’t take the risk and visit another beach in Puerto Rico to snorkel.

 Whatever activity you choose to do, please snorkel and walk the cove with care.

-The Wall at Jobos Beach / Playa Jobos
+The Wall at Playa Jobos – Isabela, Puerto Rico

 Walls such as this one can be found on other beaches throughout the northern coast of Puerto Rico, but locals from Isabela will argue Jobos is special.
 The natural barrier created a protected beach cove, and experienced seasoned surfers seek the thrill of jumping off of it.